 My story

 This blog started out as a personal project.
-My blog story begins when I left my corporate information technology job to become a full-time stay-at-home mom.
+My blog story began when I left my corporate information technology job to become a full-time stay-at-home mom.

 Twenty years and three kids later, I was at a crucial stage where I didn’t know what I was going to do once all my children left the house.
 What was I qualified for?
-Technology had changed so much in the intervening years.
-The internet wasn’t even a thing back when I was working full time!
+Technology has changed so much in the intervening years.
+The internet wasn’t even a thing back when I worked full-time!

 I finally decided that I would learn how to create blogs for other people.
 In order to learn the technology, I would need to create my own blog and so I needed a practical topic.